MarginaliaSearch/MarginaliaSearch/code/readme.md

 ![image](../doc/diagram/conceptual-overview.svg)

 The core part of the search engine is the index service, which is responsible for storing and retrieving the document data.
-The index serive is partitioned, along with the executor service, which is responsible for executing processes.
+The index service is partitioned and is responsible for both index lookups and spawning per-partition processing tasks.
 At least one instance of each service must be run, but more can be run alongside.
 Multiple partitions is desirable in production to distribute load across multiple physical drives, as well as reducing the impact of downtime.

 Search queries are delegated via the query service, which is a proxy that fans out the query to all eligible index services.
-The control service is responsible for distributing commands to the executor service, and for monitoring the health of the system.
+The control service is responsible for distributing commands to the partitions service, and for monitoring the health of the system.
 It also offers a web interface for operating the system.

 ### Services